DataIntellectTech/TorQ/docs/dataaccess.md

-# Dataaccess API
+# Data Access API

 The api allows for a user to send identical queries to multiple process types (not just an RDB/HDB), without adapting the query to accommodate to each processes’ semantics.
 The api strikes a balance of accessibility, whilst not constricting developers or giving unexpected outputs.
-It is designed to work with other non-KDB+ native applications such as BigQuery.
+Key features of the API are: data retrival does not require q-SQL knowledge, a user friendly interface including more comprehensible error messages and compatibility with non-KDB+ native applications such as BigQuery.

 ### Configuration

-The *getdata* function will be available in rdb and hdb process types if the table properties config file path has been passed via the
-'dataaccess' flag on the startup line for the process.
-For other process types it can be initialized as below:
+The API can initialised by the following two methods:

-1) Pass "-dataaccess /path/to/tableproperties.csv" on the startup line (see Example configuration file below for format)
+1) Pass "-dataaccess /path/to/tableproperties.csv" on the startup line (see Example table properties file below for format)
 2) Run ".dataaccess.init[`:/path/to/tableproperties.csv]" to initialise the code in a running process.

-In both cases the filepath should point to a configuration file containing information about the tables you want to access via the *getdata* function.
+In both cases the filepath should point to `tableproperties.csv` a `.csv` containing information about the tables in all the process you want API to query.
+The information provided allows the queries to be built with no q-SQL knowledge, only dictionary manipulation.

-**Example configuration file** - with 'trade' and 'quote' tables
+**Example configuration file** - with 'trade' and 'quote' tables in both the rdb and hdb

 |proctype   |tablename  |primarytimecolumn     |attributecolumn       |instrumentcolumn|timezone|getrollover     |getpartitionrange   |
 |-----------|-----------|----------------------|----------------------|----------------|--------|----------------|--------------------|